 How To Update Your Wardrobe

 I am going to show you how to update your wardrobe using a three step process.
 By doing this you are going to figure out what your personal style is, get rid of what is no longer serving you, and curate a stylish wardrobe that you are going to love.
-I filmed a YouTube video to compliment this blog post.
-If you would like to watch it, I will link it at the bottom of this blog post.
+I filmed a YouTube video of me going over this three step process with you in my closet.
+I will link the video at the bottom of this blog post for you to watch.

 Take An Inventory